Buy more, save more. Up to $450 off.

 If you’re in the market for an environmentally friendly mattress made with natural materials, then there’s a good chance you’ve heard of the Zenhaven and the Plushbeds Botanical Bliss.

-The Zenhaven by Saatva is an all-latex mattress made from Talalay latex, which has a reputation for providing buoyant pressure relief.
+The Zenhaven by Saatva is an all-latex mattress made from Dunlop latex, which has a reputation for gentle contouring and targeted pressure relief.
 The mattress is flippable, featuring a different firmness level on each side.
 As with all Saatva-made mattresses, the Zenhaven comes with free White Glove delivery and old mattress removal.

-The PlushBeds Botanical Bliss is also an all-latex mattress, but it’s made with Dunlop latex instead of Talalay latex.
-Dunlop latex tends to be denser and more durable than Talalay latex.
-The Botanical Bliss is available in three different profiles and two different firmness levels.
+The PlushBeds Botanical Bliss is also made with Dunlop latex instead of Talalay latex.
+The mattress is available in three different profiles and two different firmness levels.
 The top two layers can also be exchanged with each other to alter the feel of the mattress.

 Zenhaven and Plushbeds are both solid choices for shoppers who value sustainably made products at affordable prices.
 We’ll go more in detail about the design of each mattress, comparing common metrics like temperature regulation, motion isolation, and pressure relief.
 We’ll also examine practical details on pricing, shipping, and other policies to help you decide between the two.